w4bo/AA2425-unibo-mldm/slides/cs-brownspot.md

 #

-> Once the employee has collected almost 100 questionnairs, the company company ask us to apply machine learning techniques to understand which environmental conditions could be related to the spreading of the fungus.
+> Once the employee has collected almost 100 questionnaires, the company company ask us to apply machine learning techniques to understand which environmental conditions could be related to the spreading of the fungus.

 If you were the analyst, what would you do?